UbongDavid/Structural-Design-and-Detailing-Support/README.md

 # 📔 Structural-Design-and-Detailing-Support
+**Support for the Structural Design and Detailling Teams**<br>

-Thanks in advance for you willingness to help.
+I appreciate your willingness to help.
 Of course you will be paid for it.

 ## Task Description
 Here is the description:<br>